Can you really make your own DIY record player?

 At this point, you’ll have two separate circuits.
 One of the circuits connects the needle to the speakers and amp, while the other is for the turntable itself.

 Cut a couple of holes in the front portion of the box to accommodate the speakers.
 Another hole should go in the top for the wires from the needle.
+You shouldn’t need to ground your record player, unless you made the casing out of metal.

 And that’s it, your project is now complete.
 In terms of style, feel free to get really creative and paint the exterior, or add a nice stain.
 Or you can leave it as is.